-Some organizations have broken the code--they have learned how to thrive in chaotic environments.
-Rather than getting caught up in the swirl of fast-changing markets, technology, and business conditions, they are able to step back to see the patterns and the symmetries that underlie this seeming disarray, and they are able to capitalize on them.
-Here are nine things you can do now to ensure your business will thrive in even the most chaotic environments.
+Some organizations have broken the code--they have learned how to thrive in fast-changing environments.
+Rather than getting caught up in the swirl of chaotic markets, technology, and business conditions, they are able to step back to see the patterns and the symmetries that underlie this seeming disarray, and they are able to capitalize on them.
+Here are nine things you can do now to ensure your business will thrive as everything around us changes.

 1. Adopt fluid and situational hierarchies

 Fluid, situational hierarchies can quickly adapt to fast-changing environments, morphing to fit tomorrow's needs instead of forcing organizations to constantly play catch-up with structures designed to meet the needs of yesterday.
 At Egon Zehnder, one of the largest executive search firms in the world, with annual billings of more than $300 million, the rigid hierarchy typical of a large, international firm has been supplanted by a fluid organization that emphasizes high levels of cooperation, communication, and teamwork, resulting in productivity that is 60 percent higher than the industry average.